-- 1. Work as a group on this activity.
-Move chairs or tables as necessary to do this. - 2.
-Appoint someone to record the group's answers on a single document that will be shared with the partner team. - 3.
-This activity is very important in the overall exercise process.
+INSTRUCTOR GUIDANCE CONTENT Instructions: Assign each team to work as a group on this activity.
+Participants should move chairs or tables as necessary to do this.
+2. Tell participants to appoint someone to record the group's answers on a single document that will be shared with the partner team.
+Emphasize to the group that this activity is very important in the overall exercise process.
 Each team's own Needs Assessment will be used by its partner team, acting as designers, to develop exercise objectives.
-The exercise objectives will become the foundation on which the partner team in its designer role will build an exercise. - 4.
-Work together to complete sections 1, 2, and 3.
-In the interests of time, for section 4 break into small groups of 1-2 to complete the four parts. - 5.
-After 30 minutes, share your Needs Assessment with your partner team 20 minutes each.
+The exercise objectives will become the foundation on which the partner team in its designer role will build an exercise.
+Appendix, Needs Assessment PP. 1-7 Ask each team to work together to complete sections 1, 2, and 3.
+In the interests of time, for section 4 ask the groups to break into small groups of 1-2 to complete the four parts.
+5. At the end of the 30 minutes, each team should have completed its own Needs Assessment.
+For the next part of the activity, explain that now each team will have 20 minutes to share their Needs Assessment with its partner team.
+Emphasize that the Needs Assessment will guide each team in designing an exercise for its partner team.
+Allow each team 20 minutes to present its needs to its partner team.
+Questions and discussion should be encouraged.
+8. If needed, ask each team to explain in what ways its procedures or operations may be unique.
+Transition to Step 2.